 The great thing about gaming laptops is that you can take them anywhere; you can carry them around and play wherever you choose.
 However, be careful, as they're also well known for having poor battery life, given the amount it works to run your games.
 Be sure to carry your charging port with you.

 Users have also noted that the fans can be unreliable and lead to extensive heat, so it's always best to use it on a stand or give your PC breaks from time to time.
-If you're a serious gamer, we recommend investing in a cooling solution for your laptop.
+If you're a serious gamer, we recommend investing in a cooling pad for your laptop.

 Things We Like